tkoziara/fstring/README.md

 Pythonic f-string implementation in C++

-This code has been generated/refined using multiple AI tools (Copilot, Cursor, Claude Code) as a test of their C++ capabilities.
+This code has been generated/refined using multiple AI tools (Copilot, Cursor, Claude Code, Qwen Code) as a test of their C++ capabilities.